Unit 4: Fundamentals of Academic Essay Writing

 Social networks enhance our self-esteem.
 Gambino (2015) writes that they provide opportunities for people to re-connect with old friends, deepen ties with existing friends, and create new connections, as they meet new friends regardless of where they live (p.
 1).
 Millennials especially like using Instagram and Snapchat to keep in touch with their high school friends when they go to college (Anderson, 2013, p.
 5).
 One survey showed that more than 80% of college students use social networks more than email to stay in touch with their friends (Moore, 2016, p.
 9).
 According to Michael Alexander, a Stanford University psychologist, students currently prefer Facebook or Messenger instead of phone calls to maintain contact with their families compared to twenty years ago (as cited in Lee, 2014, p.
 6).
 All of this evidence suggests that social networks are important for young people.

-In the example above, the writer has simply listed pieces of evidence one after the another, and the paragraph is devoid of the writer’s voice.
-The writer’s voice is needed to connect the ideas together into a coherent argument.
-The result is a lack of cohesion and there is no indication of how the ideas relate to each other.
+In the example above, the writer has simply listed pieces of evidence one after another, but the paragraph does not include the writer’s voice.
+The writer’s voice is needed to connect the ideas and build a clear argument.
+As a result, the paragraph is not cohesive, and it is unclear how the ideas are related to each other.

 License